krvosen/microsoft_movie_analysis/README.md

 ## Overview

 This project analyzes movie data that helped us come to 3 informed decisions to help Microsoft with its journey to creating a new movie studio.
 The analysis of the movie industry allowed us to make an informed decision about what genre of movie Microsoft should produce and when to release it.
-What Microsofts worldwide gross should be compared to its budget.
+What Microsoft should aim their worldwide gross to be when compared to their budget.
 Lastly, what the runtime should be for each of Microsofts movies.
 Microsoft can use our informed decisions to create the best chance of making a succesful movie.

 ## Business Problem